timothyrenner/ProfanityPowerIndex/readme.md

 Here's what the args are, very quickly.
 This will be discussed in more detail later in the document.

-1. `../site/sample_data/sample_subjects.json` is a sort-of configuration file that gives information the templating engine needs about the subjects like: picture URL, color schemes, and CSS id tags.
+1. `../site/sample_data/all_config.json` is a configuration file that gives information the templating engine needs about the subjects like: picture URL, color schemes, and CSS id tags.

 2. `sample_data/sample_data.tsv` is the path *from the `index.html` file* to the data.
 It's not going to be used as a path in the templating engine, just the site's HTML.
 That's why you **don't** need `../site/`.
 Yes this is confusing.
 If I come up with a better way I'll implement it.